 Day 4: Thaaaaaat’s Better

-I did not wake up with any bumps this morning, so I think Operation Chill Out With The Morning Skincare is working.
-I applied a thin layer of the cream before my sunscreen this morning, and my primer and makeup went on really smoothly and beautifully.
+I did not wake up with any bumps this morning, so it seems Operation Chill Out With The Morning Skincare worked.
+I applied a thin layer of the cream before my sunscreen on the fourth morning, and my primer and makeup went on really smoothly and beautifully.
 I can’t get over how good this stuff smells, seriously.
-I feel so FANCY when I’m putting it on, whether it’s the toner, ampoule, or cream.
+I feel so fancy when I’m putting it on, whether it’s the toner, ampoule, or cream.
 My skin is absolutely more hydrated in the dry, windy North Dakota winter air.